matsengrp/olmsted/README.md

 ## Input data

 Olmsted uses [json-schema](https://json-schema.org/) to standardize input data.
 For a human-readable version of the schema, see [olmstedviz.org/schema.html](http://www.olmstedviz.org/schema.html) or view [schema.html](https://github.com/matsengrp/olmsted/blob/master/schema.html
 ) on [htmlpreview.github.io](https://htmlpreview.github.io)

+Input data is processed using the script `bin/process_data.py` to ensure required fields using the schema.
+The script takes one JSON file containing one or many datasets with all schema attributes nested under one another, and breaks this apart into files summarizing individual records in the dataset (e.g. clonal families, trees) which can be served to the Olmsted client and visualized.

 To parse input JSON files, use bin/process_data.py.
 E.g.: